MPOX STUDIES

 STUDY PARTICIPANTS

-The study will include adult (18 years old and older) patients diagnosed with laboratory-confirmed mpox disease, who will be managed either as hospitalized or outpatients.
+The study includes adult (18 years old and older) patients diagnosed with laboratory-confirmed mpox disease, who are managed either as hospitalized or outpatients.

 STUDY DESIGN